 Q: Will each child have name tags to help learn classmates’ names?
 A: Yes, this will be done according to the teacher’s preference.

 Q: What school supplies do I need to send with my child?
 Pencil cases?
 Pens?
 Notebooks?
 A: Actually, none of the above!
 Duveneck Elementary School does not have a recommended School Supply purchase list.
 Instead, the Duveneck PTA asks each family to make an Annual Donation per student.
 The PTA passes on your donation to the Duveneck staff and teachers so they can buy all of the supplies and equipment students need when they need it.
 With your donations, the Duveneck PTA is also able to fund books, computers/tablets, A/V equipment, playground equipment, and all other supplies needed to educate our children.
-Please consider donating here!
-Thank you for participating in the Annual Donation drive.
+Please find more info in our Back to School Packet!
 Please note: Students should bring their own backpack, lunch box (if bringing lunch), and a water bottle.

 Q: Do students take their lunch lanyards home?
 What would happen if a student lost the lanyard?
 A: Lanyards will be kept at school in a pocket chart.
 Please return the lanyard to school if your student does accidentally take it home.

 Q: Are there plans for Duveneck to have a breakfast program?
 A: There is currently no timeline for breakfast to be offered at Duveneck.